-In the case of each director in office at the date the Directors' Report is approved.
+In the case of each director in office at the date the Directors' Report is approved

-- so far as the director is aware, there is no relevant audit information of which the Group and Company's auditors are unaware; and - they have taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Group and Company's auditors are aware of that information
+- so far as the director is aware, there is no relevant audit information of which the Group and Company's auditors are unaware, and - tney have taken al. the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Group and Company's auditors are aware of that information.